-Ruffner Mountain is a privately held 1,038-acre urban nature preserve in the heart of Birmingham.
-The park has educational programs for children and adults and creates a rehabilitation center for wildlife.
-Hikers can enjoy the 14 miles of trails, from easy to difficult, branch and loop all over the mountain at difficulty levels.
-The trails are open to the public from morning till evening.
-The student groups from pre-K to undergraduate level frequently use the trails for science research studies, and other organizations and local hiking clubs enjoy their paths.
-They pride themselves on affording fun, hands-on, and relevant field trips.
-This reserve provides opportunities for hiking and education and artifacts from the mining days.
-The nature center offers exhibits and gift shops, and services for families.
-There is also an outdoor, roofed area complete with tables near the bathrooms for a simple picnic or other small events.
+Ruffner Mountain is a popular destination offering well-maintained trails in Birmingham, AL. This preserve spans 1,038 acres and is a privately owned metropolitan wildlife park in the heart of Birmingham.
+The preserve provides educational programs for children and adults and includes a rehabilitation center for wildlife.
+Hikers can enjoy the 14 miles of trails, ranging from easy to difficult, which branch and loop all over the mountain at various difficulty levels.
+The trails are open to the public from morning to evening.
+Student groups from pre-K to undergraduate levels frequently use the trails for science research studies, and other organizations and local hiking clubs actively enjoy the paths.
+The preserve prides itself on providing fun, hands-on, and relevant field trips.
+This reserve also offers hiking opportunities, educational programs, and artifacts from the mining days.
+The nature center features exhibits, gift shops, and services for families.
+There is also an outdoor, roofed area with tables near the bathrooms for simple picnics or other small events.

-Handpicked Top 3 Hiking Trails in Birmingham, Alabama.
+Expert recommended Top 3 Hiking Trails in Birmingham, Alabama.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 RUFFNER MOUNTAIN NATURE PRESERVE REVIEWS